jungvonmatt/config-loader/README.md

 > Load configuration from files, environment variables, and interactively prompt for missing values

 A flexible configuration loader that combines multiple configuration sources with interactive prompts for missing required values.
-Built on top of [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) and [jiti](https://github.com/unjs/jiti) with additional features for environment variable mapping and user prompts.
+Inspired by [c12](https://github.com/unjs/c12), built on top of [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) and [jiti](https://github.com/unjs/jiti) with additional features for environment variable mapping and user prompts.

 ## Features